 Still, the system has all the inventory tools you'll need, and has a perfect score when it comes to customer support — yet another reason why it's the employee-friendly option.

-POS software lets a retailer or restaurant track products sold and inventory status.
-They're an all-in-one service, typically offering data analytics, employee tracking, and marketing features as well.
+POS software lets a retailer or restaurant track inventory status and products sold.
+POS software is an all-in-one service, typically offering data analytics, employee tracking, and marketing features as well.

 We've covered the best POS systems for small businesses in the past, and they're fit for a wide range of industries.
 Liquor stores are no exception.